weareblahs/bus/README.md

 - Global: Some data shows "unknown location" for all 3 station placeholders.
 This is due to some bugs on the `getNearest` code.
 - Global: If the array is blank (no data), nothing will be shown except for "Bus info".
 There will be a placeholder soon.
 - Global: Searching for loop routes will result in `getNearest` counting the first appearance of the station instead of the second appearance.
-- rapidPenang: No data (as of 23 January 2025), although there is data for rapidPenang buses in myRapid PULSE.
-This might be an issue with data.gov.my's API.
-Data might come back at next update.
+- rapidPenang: No realtime data available for this provider, so there are no data available for rapidPenang.
+Static data is available via other apps, such as Moovit and Google Maps.

 # Disclaimer